To prohibit States from suspending, revoking, or denying State-issued professional licenses or issuing penalties due to student default.

 Length: 4 pages

-This bill was introduced on June 20, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 20, 2018, in a previous session of Congress, but it did not receive a vote.

 Jun 20, 2018